emoacht/Monitorian/README.md

 ## Development

-This app is a WPF app developed and tested with Surface Pro 4.
+This app is a WPF app developed and tested with Surface Pro 4 and 7.

 ### Reporting